namtoki/English/wordlist.md

 urgent:                             Passengers fastened their seat belts when they heard the urgent announcement.
 vanish:                             The detective tried to find the suspect, but he had vanished.
 vary:                               The criticism about this painting obviously varies from person to person.
+venture:                            Nowadays, major companies are afraid to invest in new business ventures.
 via:                                The politician remarked that there should be a ban on rice imports via  Southeast Asia.
 villager:                           Many houses collapsed during the earthquake, and hundreds of villagers were killed.
 voyage:                             All the crew knelt down and prayed for a safe voyage.